MrPio/MrPio/README.md

 #### 👋 Hi, I’m Valerio Morelli

-I have a bachelor's degree in computer engineering. from the Polytechnic University of Ancona (Italy)
+I have a Bachelor's degree in Computer Engineering from the Polytechnic University of Ancona (Italy) and I'm currently enrolled in a Master's degree in Computer Engineering at the same university.

 ### [📄 Curriculum Vitae](https://github.com/user-attachments/files/17531627/Valerio.Morelli.-.Curriculum.Vitae.Signed.pdf)
 #### [📒 Some of my notes](https://github.com/MrPio/UNI-Notes)